 Originally it was the Sony RX1 which held this spot, as the original fixed-lens full-frame compact camera.
 Ok, so the Leica Q isn't particularly "compact" and its £2,900 price tag certainly isn't small (if you can find one – they're sold out almost everywhere), but its 28mm f/1.7 lens is so out-of-this-world that it has to take the crown.

 There's a built-in electronic viewfinder (a 3.86m-dot LCOS one, no less) which is wonderfully high resolution, but it ought to activate a little quicker for street work.
-Add surprisingly speedy autofocus, touchscreen control and a burly build - this is every bit the Leica for a new generation.
+Add surprisingly speedy autofocus with touchscreen control and this is every bit the Leica for a new generation.

 Sure, it's not a mass market product, as is the case with any fixed-lens camera.
 But whether you're a staunch Leica fan, or simply a photography fan, the Q is that rare Leica that will transcend users old and new.
-A rare yet wonderful thing indeed - and the winner of Best Camera in the 2015 Pocket-lint Awards.
+There's also a follow-up Q2 model, which we're yet to review.

 Read our full review: Leica Q review